* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Roasted peanuts are a popular bar snack, but I bet you’ve never tried fried peanuts.

-It may be bad for your breath, but it’s great for your soul.
+And for even more flavor, you can fry the nuts with garlic or fresh chili.
+It may be bad for your breath, but it’s great for your taste buds.

 Thai-style smashed potatoes